TheProGrammar/Bomberman-game/README.md

 # Bomberman
- A multiplayer game made in Python
+ A game made using Python